cap-js/docs/java/working-with-cql/query-api.md

 By default all elements of type `cds.String` of an entity are searchable.
 However, using the `@cds.search` annotation the set of elements to be searched can be defined.
 You can extend the search also to associated entities.
 For more information on `@cds.search`, refer to [Search Capabilities](../../guides/providing-services#searching-data).

 Consider following CDS Entity.
-There are 2 elements, `title` and `name`, of type String, making them both searchable by default.
+There are two elements, `title` and `name`, of type String, making them both searchable by default.

 ```cds
 entity Book {